Prospects for multi-messenger extended emission from core-collapse supernovae in the Local Universe: Summary and future prospects

+We reviewed some novel prospects for multi-messenger emission from energetic CC-SNe forming black holes and their associated long GRBs, hinted at by current theory and observations.
+We are led to this outlook by prospects for non-axisymmetric inner disks around black holes (Fig. 2), the large energy reservoir $E_J$ in angular momentum of rapidly rotating Kerr black holes, the formation of high-density matter in SN19817A (Fig. 3), and calorimetric evidence for black hole spin-down during GRB170817A (Fig. 4) at frequencies emitted from a thick torus extending beyond the ISCO (Fig. \ref{fig-T}).
+A similar outcome might be produced by SGRBEE's, and mergers of neutron stars with a black hole companion.

-For non-axisymmetric accreting flows onto rotating black holes formed in core-collapse events, broadband extended gravitational-wave emission may derive from orbital angular momentum and (catalytic) conversion of spin of the black hole, losing angular momentum to matter at the ISCO.
-Long duration times scales derive from in fall of the stellar remnant envelope and, respectively, the lifetime of black hole spin.
-An overview of this broad outlook on gravitational radiation from core-collapse events is shown in Fig. \ref{fig:hchar} and summarized in Table 4.
-In particular, we mention \begin{enumerate} \item {\em Ascending chirps} from accretion flows with fragments or non-axisymmetric wave patterns, formed within a critical radius where cooling conspires with self-gravity or where angular momentum loss by gravitational radiation is dominant over angular momentum loss by viscous transport; \item {\em Descending chirps} from ISCO waves induced by energetic feedback of the central black hole via an inner torus magnetosphere.
+While GRBs are rare, their parent population of CC-CNe are far more numerous, including supernovae of type Ib/c.
+At a fraction of these share the same central engine, it appears opportune to search for multi-messenger emission relatively energetic CC-SNe that may harbor newly formed black holes, derived from non-axisymmetric accretion flows similar to those considered for post-merger emission from GW170817, summarized in Table 4.
+In particular, signals from non-axisymmetric accretion flows onto rotating black holes may appear as \begin{enumerate} \item {\em Ascending chirps} from accretion flows with fragments or non-axisymmetric wave patterns (Fig. 16), formed within a critical radius where cooling conspires with self-gravity or where angular momentum loss by gravitational radiation is dominant over angular momentum loss by viscous transport; \item {\em Descending chirps} from waves in a disk or torus by catalytic conversion of black hole spin energy $E_J$ via an inner torus magnetosphere.
 Non-axisymmetric waves are expected from heating and enhanced magnetic pressure, balanced by cooling in gravitational radiation, MeV neutrino emission and magnetic winds.
-In this process, the ISCO expands as the black hole loses angular momentum; \item {\em Broadband turbulence} appears to be a prevalent in LGRBs, deep within about the ISCO of the central engine \citep{van01b,van12} and in the prompt gamma-ray emission process (Figs. \ref{fig:alpha} and \ref{figmf}). \end{enumerate} These emissions may be preceded by QNM ringing and the random black hole kicks in black hole formation, during a surge in black hole mass prior to the formation of an accretion disk, possibly continued during further growth to a nearly extremal black hole leading up to an accompanying LGRB.
+In this process, frequencies descend in time as the ISCO expands with diminishing angular momentum of the black hole. \end{enumerate} These emissions may be preceded by QNM ringing and the random black hole kicks in black hole formation, during a surge in black hole mass prior to the formation of an accretion disk, possibly continued during further growth to a nearly extremal black hole leading up to an accompanying LGRB.